superDuperCyberTechno/throwcatch/README.md

 * The username for the new *thrower*.
 * The new *thrower*'s IP address.

-To set it up, simply run the file:
+To set it up, simply run the file (needs to be done with root privileges):

 ```
 ./catch